Raw water: Controlling turbidity

-Controlling the land surrounding raw water sources is key to reducing turbidity.
+Controlling the land surrounding raw water reservoirs and other sources is key to reducing turbidity.
 Areas of high sediment resuspension and erosion need attending regularly, and screens and other devices are needed to catch suspended particles.
 Screens that trap particles and debris must be cleaned consistently.
 Flushing out water pumps should be done when demand is lowest.
 This gives time for the water to settle, and decrease turbidity before is it needed in high amounts.
 "Turbidity reduction is best achieved when the water is run through a series of chemical and physical treatment methods before reaching the filter".

-Bottled products
+Raw water dieting

 Around 2017, untreated spring water, described as "naturally probiotic" raw water, became a commercial product distributed through health food shops, but experts have raised public health concerns about the possible occurrence of harmful bacteria, viruses, and parasites such as Giardia.
+The products are associated with a fad diet of "raw water fasting", reportedly finding purchase among the "health-conscious elite" of Silicon Valley, including figures such as the raw vegan founder of Juicero Doug Evens.
+One doctor compared the movement's rejection of established science to the anti-vaccination movement.
 One raw water business in the United States has even claimed that methods used by bottled and spring water producers could change the molecular structure of water.

 The fad was mocked on The Daily Show in April 2018 in a segment that included an interview with Marion Nestle.